yaal-coop/canaille/README.md

 as in *Can I access your data?* Canaille is a simple account manager and an OpenID Connect provider based upon a LDAP database.

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :
-- Authentication and user profile edition against a LDAP directory;
+- User profile and groups management;
-- Registration, email confirmation, "I forgot my password" emails;
+- Authentication, registration, email confirmation, "I forgot my password" emails;
-- Only OpenID Connect: no outdated or exotic protocol support;
+- OpenID Connect identity provider;
-- No additional database required: everything is stored in your LDAP server;
+- LDAP first-class citizenship;
 - Customizable, themable;
 - The code is easy to read and easy to edit!